elucian/bee/syntax/control.md

 **Repeating trial:**

-By using _retry_ you can repeat a trial block
+By using _loop_ you repeat a trial block:

 ```
 make count ∈ (0..3);